ali-vakilzadeh/AIAMMS/README.md

+Tribute to OpenSource Community

-# Open-Source CMMS SaaS
+# Open-Source CMMS SaaS + AI copilot + MCP accessibility project

-## 📋 Project Status: **Planning Phase**
+## 📋 Project Status: **Active Development Phase** (with vibe coding)

-This project is currently in the **planning phase**.
+This project is currently in the **development phase**.
 Completion progress will be reported accordingly as development milestones are achieved.

 ---

 ## 🎯 Project Overview

 An open-source **Computerized Maintenance Management System (CMMS)** delivered as a web-based SaaS platform.
 The system enables organizations to manage maintenance operations, asset hierarchies, work orders, and repair tickets with strict multi-tenancy and data isolation.
+The project is intrinsically integrated with an AI agent to provide / suggest maintenance schedules.
+Also the system is fully accessible through MCP to be operated via external AI.

 ### Target Platforms
 - Web browser (Desktop, Mobile, Tablet)